marshyon/MeteorReactChartjs/README.md

 ## Meteor + React + Chartjs

-Example App, keeping things as simple as possible and demonstrating the use of ChartJS with Meteor + React
+Example App, keeping things as simple as possible and demonstrating the use of ChartJS with Meteor + React.
+The react-chartjs-2 wrapper is used, being the most recent and up to date found of it's kind.

 Install meteor of not already done - see www.meteor.com